mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/using-gitpod.md

 ---

 ### What is Gitpod?
 {{<newtabref href="https://www.gitpod.io/" title="Gitpod">}} is a cloud development environment.
 The following instructions have been adapted from comments on this issue: {{<newtabref href="https://github.com/mattermost/mattermost-gitpod-config/issues/18" title="Document general usage of Gitpod #18 ">}}.
+You can also check out these videos to learn how to work with Gitpod (and write an E2E test): {{<newtabref href="https://www.youtube.com/watch?v=LgQ2Z_GelYQ" title="How to set up a developer environment for Mattermost with Gitpod">}} and {{<newtabref href="https://www.youtube.com/watch?v=mLbzKSGZv4A" title="Writing your first E2E test for Mattermost">}}.

 #### :cyclone: Spinning up an environment